itanudjaja/itanudjaja.github.io/project.md

 </table></div>

-# Step 3: Compliment with Sherpa/Romeo information
+# Compliment with Sherpa/Romeo information

 SHERPA RoMEO is an online resource that aggregates and analyses publisher open access policies from around the world and provides summaries of self-archiving permissions and conditions of rights given to authors on a journal-by-journal basis.